Apiquet/ADA_Project/README.md

 **21/11/2018:** find a smart way to visualize a kind of protests (for instance: for rights) on a world map (thanks to folium).

 **24/11/2018:** verifying the code quality, the comments, the documentations we provided for the milestone 2.

+# A list of internal milestones until Dec.
+16

+**29/11/2018:** deadline for finding new statistics on the countries (already more than 20 but it could be interesting to find other variables to evaluate.

+**31/11/2018:** doing the analysis on each country but depending on the year.
+Finding a way to visualize the evolution of the protests numbers year per year

+**02/12/2018:** finding impact of each variables on the protests number on each country based on the year As we have the number of protests per year and statistics on each country per year, we should be able to see the influence of each variable.
+For instance, is a country increase a lot his GDP ($ per capita) and not the other variables, and the number of protests decrease we could assume that they are related, etc
+(that's just a simple example).

+**05/12/2018:** we though about implementing a dynamic world map that show the protests days by days in a quick way (to help you understanding what we mean, here an example of the result we would like: https://www.globalforestwatch.org/map

+**08/12/2018:** we got almost all the results we wanted, we wrote good comments and explanations.
+The documentation is well done.
+We choose the way to present our work: a 4-page PDF document or a data story in a platform like a blog post.

+**14/12/2018:** We got all the result we wanted.
+Our visualizations are good.
+The report or the data story through a platform is done.

+**15/12/2018:** Last verifications to verify everything.